-Which leads to another question.
+This leads to another question.
 Just what are these opportunities, these means God has given to us through which we can grow to know His Son better and thus experience His grace?
+Here are two.

 One is His Word.
 The other is His church.
-People who are in the Word and in the church are taking advantage of two key Godgiven means for growing in the knowledge of Christ and thus experiencing the grace of God.
+People who are in the Word and in the church are taking advantage of two key God-given means for growing in the knowledge of Christ and thus experiencing the grace of God.
 Conversely, when people are not in the Word and not in church, they are missing out on opportunities to experience God's grace.